Azoospermia: Diagnosis

 Low levels of LH and FSH with low or normal testosterone levels are indicative of pretesticular problems, while high levels of gonadotropins indicate testicular problems.
-However, often this distinction is not clear and the differentiation between obstructive versus non-obstructive azoospermia may require a testicular biopsy.
+However, often this distinction is unclear, and the differentiation between obstructive versus non-obstructive azoospermia may require a testicular biopsy.
 On the other hand, "In azoospermic men with a normal ejaculate volume, FSH serum level greater than two times the upper limit of the normal range is reliably diagnostic of dysfunctional spermatogenesis and, when found, a diagnostic testicular biopsy is usually unnecessary, although no consensus exists in this matter."
 Extremely high levels of FSH (>45 ID/mL) have been correlated with successful microdissection testicular sperm extraction.

 Serum inhibin-B weakly indicates presence of sperm cells in the testes, raising chances for successfully achieving pregnancy through testicular sperm extraction (TESE), although the association is not very substantial, having a sensitivity of 0.65 (95% confidence interval [CI]: 0.56–0.74) and a specificity of 0.83 (CI: 0.64–0.93) for prediction the presence of sperm in the testes in non-obstructive azoospermia.

-Seminal plasma proteins TEX101 and ECM1 were recently proposed for the differential diagnosis of azoospermia forms and subtypes, and for prediction of TESE outcome.
-Mount Sinai Hospital, Canada started clinical trial to test this hypothesis in 2016.
+Seminal plasma proteins TEX101 and ECM1 were recently proposed for the differential diagnosis of azoospermia forms and subtypes, and for the prediction of TESE outcome.
+Mount Sinai Hospital, Canada, started a clinical trial to test this hypothesis in 2016.

 Primary hypopituitarism may be linked to a genetic cause.
-So a genetic evaluation may be done for men with azoospermia as a result.
+So, a genetic evaluation may be done for men with azoospermia as a result.
 Azoospermic men with testicular failure are advised to undergo karyotype and Y-micro-deletion testing.

 Treatment

-Pre- and post-testicular azoospermia are frequently correctible, while testicular azoospermia is usually permanent.
-In the former the cause of the azoospermia needs to be considered and it opens up possibilities to manage this situation directly.
-Thus men with azoospermia due to hyperprolactinemia may resume sperm production after treatment of hyperprolactinemia or men whose sperm production is suppressed by exogenous androgens are expected to produce sperm after cessation of androgen intake.
+Pre- and post-testicular azoospermia are frequently correctable, while testicular azoospermia is usually permanent.
+In the former, the cause of the azoospermia needs to be considered, and it opens up possibilities to manage this situation directly.
+Thus, men with azoospermia due to hyperprolactinemia may resume sperm production after treatment of hyperprolactinemia, or men whose sperm production is suppressed by exogenous androgens are expected to produce sperm after cessation of androgen intake.
 In situations where the testes are normal but unstimulated, gonadotropin therapy can be expected to induce sperm production.

-A major advancement in recent years has been the introduction of IVF with ICSI which allows successful fertilization even with immature sperm or sperm obtained directly from testicular tissue.
+A major advancement in recent years has been the introduction of IVF with ICSI, which allows successful fertilization even with immature sperm or sperm obtained directly from testicular tissue.
 IVF-ICSI allows for pregnancy in couples where the man has irreversible testicular azoospermia as long as it is possible to recover sperm material from the testes.
-Thus men with non-mosaic Klinefelter's syndrome have fathered children using IVF-ICSI.
-Pregnancies have been achieved in situations where azoospermia was associated with cryptorchism and sperm where obtained by testicular sperm extraction (TESE).
+Thus, men with non-mosaic Klinefelter's syndrome have fathered children using IVF-ICSI.
+Pregnancies have been achieved in situations where azoospermia was associated with cryptorchidism and sperm were obtained by testicular sperm extraction (TESE).

 In men with post-testicular azoospermia, different approaches are available.
-For obstructive azoospermia, IVF-ICSI or surgery can be used and individual factors are considered for the choice of treatment.
+For obstructive azoospermia, IVF-ICSI or surgery can be used, and individual factors are considered for the choice of treatment.
 Medication may be helpful for retrograde ejaculation.